 Now, the company behind the successful hybrid catamaran ‘Vision of the Fjords’, announced a follow up in the form of a fully electric catamaran ‘Future of the Fjords‘.
 This new ferry, a symbol for green tourism, is set to become operational from late spring 2018 and like its predecessor, will have the capacity to carry up to 400 passengers.
 Although the upfront costs of building a fully electric ferry are 30-40% higher than for a conventional diesel version, the benefits in form of total cost of ownership and CO2 savings outnumber the costs by far.

-Electrifying marine tourism offers a silent and mission-free journey through the fjords, while creating more green jobs on the west coast of Norway, which is historically very dependent on the petroleum industry.
+Electrifying marine tourism offers a silent and emission-free journey through the fjords, while creating more green jobs on the west coast of Norway, which is historically very dependent on the petroleum industry.

 Green tourism and emission free transport go hand in hand